 Located on the outskirts of Pattaya and Rayong, Green Valley belongs to the much larger St Andrews group of four schools in Thailand.
-The other three schools are all in Bangkok: St Andrews Dusit primary school; St Andrews Sathorn primary school; and St Andrews Sukhumvit 107, which takes students from two to 18 years and offers the English National Curriculum integrated with the IB PYP in primary, followed by the International Baccalaureate Diploma Programme (IBDP).
+The other three schools are all in Bangkok: St Andrews Dusit primary school; St Andrews Sathorn primary school; and St Andrews Sukhumvit 107, which takes students from 2 to 18 years and offers the National Curriculum for England integrated with the IB PYP in primary, followed by the International Baccalaureate Diploma Programme (IBDP).

 St Andrews International School Green Valley is also part of the international Cognita group of schools, which has headquarters in the UK and educates 40,000 pupils in 70-plus schools worldwide.
 While Cognita’s other schools in South East Asia follow either American or Australian curriculums, St Andrews is much more in line with its 40-plus schools in the UK.

 The school is popular with families living and working in the Eastern Seaboard, which is Thailand's centre for export-oriented industries.
-The school is inspected annually by the EDT (Education Development Trust), and has held the highest rating in the region of Gold for the past two inspections in 2015 and 2018 and was awarded “outstanding” in all areas each time.
+The school is inspected annually by the EDT (Education Development Trust), and has held the highest rating in the region of Gold for the past two inspections in 2015 and 2018; it was awarded “outstanding” in all areas each time.

-St Andrews Green Valley claims to offer the “very best of international learnings” by integrating the English National Curriculum with the International Baccalaureate programme.
+St Andrews Green Valley claims to offer the “very best of international learnings” by integrating the National Curriculum for England with the International Baccalaureate programme.

-The St Andrews learning path starts with the early years for children aged two to five years.
+The St Andrews learning path starts with the early years for children aged 2 to 5 years.
 The early years programme follows the International Baccalaureate Primary Years Programme (PYP) integrated with the principles of the UK Early Years Foundation Stage.
 It focuses strongly on developing literacy and maths using “structured play and interactive learning”.
 All students learn Thai, and there’s a specialist English language support programme to prepare students for mainstream education.
-In terms of sport, children have PE and swimming lessons from as young as two.
-Other specialist classes include music, drama and art.
+In terms of sport, children have PE and swimming lessons from as young as 2.
+Other specialist classes include music, drama, and art.

-The primary curriculum follows the framework of the PYP integrated with the principles of the English National Curriculum (ENC).
-It covers KS1 (Years 1-3) and KS2 (Years 4-6) and includes the following subject areas: maths, English, science, IT, history, geography, design technology, art, PE, music, as well as personal, social and health education.
-While teaching is strongly aligned to the ENC, the school continues to follow the learner-centred principles of the International Baccalaureate.
-The IB’s inquiry approach to learning encourages students to be global thinkers, proactive learners and have a global perspective on everything they do.
+The primary curriculum follows the framework of the PYP integrated with the principles of the National Curriculum for England.
+It covers KS1 (Years 1 – 3) and KS2 (Years 4 – 6), and includes the following subject areas: maths, English, science, IT, history, geography, design technology, art, PE, and music, as well as personal, social, and health education.
+While teaching is strongly aligned to the National Curriculum for England, the school continues to follow the learner-centred principles of the International Baccalaureate.
+The IB’s inquiry approach to learning encourages students to be global thinkers, proactive learners, and have a global perspective on everything they do.
 This prepares students from a very young age for the IBDP at the end of their learning journey.

 St Andrews Green Valley encourages multilingualism; as well as daily Thai lessons, students learn both French and Mandarin from Year 5.
 The school has a sizeable Dutch population, and it is the only school in the region to offer a Dutch stream that meets the benchmarks set by the Dutch government.
 From reception through to secondary, students whose mother tongue is Dutch can attend two to three classes a week taught by Dutch teachers, working towards IGCSE Dutch and IBDP Dutch.

-The secondary school, from Year 7 to 13, continues to offer the broad and well-balanced ENC; subjects include English language and English literature, maths, science, Mandarin, French, Dutch, geography, history, ICT, art, and business studies.
-Years 10-11 follow the two-year IGCSE course, and Years 12-13 then take a more international learning path as they study for the IBDP.
+The secondary school, from Years 7 to 13, continues to offer the broad and well-balanced National Curriculum for England; subjects include English language and English literature, maths, science, Mandarin, French, Dutch, geography, history, ICT, art, and business studies.
+Years 10 – 11 follow the two-year IGCSE course, and Years 12 – 13 then take a more international learning path as they study for the IBDP.
 IGCSEs give students a good grounding for the IBDP, and many international schools have decided to follow this route rather than offer A Levels.